Hello. This is The Daily Bone and I’m your stalwart doggie reporter Chester L. W. Spaniel.

 Please forgive us for the poor quality of this photo.
 It was taken late last night by the light of the back door lamp.
 After the photo session the slugs were gathered up, tossed into the compost bucket and then transported to the compost pile where they can work on the side of good rather than evil.
 We hope we haven’t ruined your lunch.

-This morning my associate Joseph (Joey dog) Stephens and I conducted a search for more of these, disgusting, heinous little pests!
+This morning my associate Joseph (Joey dog) Spaniel and I conducted a search for more of these, disgusting, heinous little pests!
 But we couldn't find any.
 Never fear, though.
 We have a wonderful book that has lots of great ways to get rid of these little monsters.